 Other defenses may also be available, depending on the facts of the case.
 Those facts will depend in part on whether other witnesses can corroborate that the threat was made, whether those witnesses are telling the same story, and whether they are credible.
 An aggressive cross-examination often creates doubt as to whether a criminal threat was ever made.

-Defending Charges of Criminal Threats in Southern California
+Defending Charges of 422 PC Criminal Threats in Orange County, CA

-The Law Offices of Randy Collins represents individuals charged with criminal threats in Orange County, Riverside County, Los Angeles County, San Diego County, and elsewhere in Southern California.
+The Law Offices of Randy Collins represents individuals charged with 422 PC criminal threats in Orange County, Riverside County, Los Angeles County, San Diego County, and elsewhere in Southern California.